 \begin{remark} To see this is the same as the algebras described in the above references, use \ref{enum:k-t-id} and \ref{enum:k-t-zero} to write $\cT_A(S)$ as the quotient of $A^{\otimes S}[x_{ij} \mid i \neq j \in S]$ by the relations \ref{enum:k-t-sym}--\ref{enum:k-t-pullback} (that $x_{ij}^2 = 0$ follows as $x_{ij}$ has odd degree).\end{remark}

-Our goal is to show that when $A$ has a PBW-basis in the sense of \cite[Section 4.3.7]{LodayVallette} and has Koszul dual $L$, then $\cT_A(S)$ is Koszul dual to $\mr{gr}\,\ft_L(S)$ compatibly with the actions of $\fS_S$ and naturally in $A$.
-This allows us to relate the Hilbert--Poincar\'e series of $\cT_A(S)$ and $\mr{gr}\,\ft_L(S)$.
+We will now show that if $A$ has a PBW-basis in the sense of \cite[Section 4.3.7]{LodayVallette} and has Koszul dual $L$, then $\cT_A(S)$ is Koszul dual to $\mr{gr}\,\ft_L(S)$, compatibly with the actions of $\fS_S$ and naturally in $A$.
+This will allow us to relate the Hilbert--Poincar\'e series of $\cT_A(S)$ and $\mr{gr}\,\ft_L(S)$.

-We start with a short overview of Koszul duality of algebras over operads, to fix terminology and notation.
-References for Koszul duality are \cite{GinzburgKapranov,LodayVallette,Milles}.

-Recall a (unital symmetric) \emph{operad} in chain complexes is a unital algebra in the category $(\cat{Ch}_\bQ)^\cat{FB}$ of symmetric sequences under composition product.
-Similarly a \emph{cooperad} is a counital coalgebra in symmetric sequences.
-We will interpret graded vector spaces as chain complexes with zero differential; $\cat{Gr}(\bQ\text{-}\cat{mod}) \subset \cat{Ch}_\bQ$.